Inazees/LeakedSnowwyAddons/README.md

 # LeakedSnowwyAddons
-Leaked mod to help with M7 in hypixel skyblock
+Leaked CTJS module to help with M7 in hypixel skyblock